 You know you’re getting serious about skincare when you get a prescription, and after my many failed attempt at trying to ged rid of my dark spots, I knew it was time for me to get serious.
 Sadly my health insurance doesn’t cover dermatology, but luckily there’s Curology.

 Curology is pretty straightforward.
-You pay $20 a month and have unlimited access to a board-certified dermatologist, physician assistant, or registered nurse.
-You also get a customized skincare treatment (that’s formulated for your particular skin type and issues) every 3 months, and your derm/PA/RN will work with you to reformulate the prescription based on your progress and feedback.
+You pay $24.90/month (or $39.90 every 2 months) and have unlimited access to a board-certified dermatologist, physician assistant, or registered nurse.
+You also get a customized skincare treatment (that’s formulated for your particular skin type and issues) either every month or every other month depending on your plan, and your health practitioner will work with you to reformulate the prescription based on your progress and feedback.

 For me the selling point was being able to add tretinoin, one of the most powerful ingredients to treat + prevent wrinkles and stimulate collagen production (source, source 2).
 Since tretinoin increases skin turnover rate, it’s also super effective in fading dark spots (source)!
 If prescription tretinoin doesn’t work, I don’t know what will.